 Radical change also required

 Our report also proposes a radical change to relate the form of an ALB much more closely to its functions – and the freedom it needs to perform them.
 So we would:

 - treat the long tail of 450 advisory bodies as departmental advisory committees rather than ALBs

 - ditch the confusing language of executive non-departmental public bodies (who get much of their money from and whose boards are appointed by departments).

 In their place we would have three new categories:

 - Constitutional bodies - who would answer to Parliament, not ministers

 - Independent Public Interest Bodies (regulators, standard setters and watchdogs of govt activity) – who need to be protected from ministerial interference

 - Departmental Sponsored Bodies who perform functions on behalf of a department – but have some discretion and where it makes sense for staff not to be departmental civil servants.

 Executive Agencies would remain.
-The benefit of this would be Ministers and Chairs/CEs would know what freedoms come with what status – and make clear who is responsible for what.
+The benefit of this would be ministers, chairs and chief executives would know what freedoms come with what status – and make clear who is responsible for what.
 These reforms need to go alongside the current review of what stays at arm’s length, to put it on a solid basis going forward.
 That is why we are recommending that the government 'Read Before Burning'.